ziccardi/rhtest/README.md

 In the body of the delete action, put a field named as the attribute you want to use to select the users to be deleted.
 For example, to delete all the male users named 'andy', you will have to put the following attributes inside the body:

-* user.name.first with value 'male'
+* user.gender with value 'male'
 * user.name.first with value 'andy'

 ### Adding a new user